Gabriele Minì: 2021

 In December 2020 Minì took part in the post-season rookie test for the Formula Regional European Championship for ART Grand Prix alongside his F4 title rival Francesco Pizzi and Grégoire Saucy.
 Without prior experience in a car at that level Minì completed the second-fastest laptime of the day.
 After a second test later that month, the French outfit confirmed Minì would race with them in the 2021 season.
 He started his season off by scoring his first points in race 2 of the first round, with a sixth place also giving him the distinction of being the highest-placed rookie.
-In the second weekend in Barcelona Minì achieved his first podium in the category in the first race, while he went on to score more points in the second race.
-After two tenth-placed finishes at the Monaco Circuit the Italian returned to the podium in the first race at Paul Ricard.
-Following that Minì had his best weekend of the season at the Circuit Zandvoort, where he finished second and third, whilst also being the best rookie of the event.
-Minì finished the season seventh overall and second behind Isack Hadjar in the rookie standings.
+In the second weekend in Barcelona, Minì achieved his first podium in the category in the first race, while he went on to score more points in the second race.
+After two tenth-placed finishes in Monaco, Minì returned to the podium in the first race at Paul Ricard.
+Minì had his best weekend of the season at Zandvoort, where he finished second and third, whilst also being the best rookie of the event.
+Minì did not score any podiums in the second half of the season, but did score consistently and finished the season seventh overall and second behind Isack Hadjar in the rookie standings.

 2022

-Minì remained with ART Grand Prix for the 2022 Formula Regional European Championship.
+In the pre-season, Minì joined Hitech Grand Prix to partake in the Formula Regional Asian Championship.
+In the first round, Minì started strong with a podium in the first race, but not before taking his first pole and win in the series during the third race.
+A mixed second round in Dubai followed, as he was only able to salvage a fourth place in Race 3.
+After initially bein scheduled for only the first two rounds, Minì returned for the fourth round with points finishes.
+He ended his campaign strongly with another win and a podium finish in Yas Marina, lifting him to fourth in the standings with 130 points.

+Minì remained with ART Grand Prix for the 2022 season.
+Minì started the season with a third place in the Monza opener, before taking a commanding double pole for Imola.
+He was stripped of his first win during the first race due to a false start, but secured redemption the next day in the wet with a first victory.
+Following a Monaco rostrum, Minì triumphed in Le Castellet, holding off championship leader Dino Beganovic for his second win.
+This was followed with a run of four consecutive podiums in Zandvoort and at the Hungaroring.
+However, Minì would be absent from the podium in the next three rounds, which included a disqualification from second place in the first Spa-Francorchamps race.
+Despite a total of nine podium finishes across the year, he was beaten to the title by Beganovic.
+However, Minì clinched second overall in the standings by winning the final race in Mugello by overcoming two rivals, allowing him to move ahead of Paul Aron in the standings by a single point.